RNZ-TVNZ possible merger: Government green-lights a study looking into the creation of a new size public media company

 "That presents risks for the future viability of New Zealand's public broadcasting operators, RNZ and TVNZ, and the Government needs to address those risks," he said.

-The final decisions about the future of RNZ and TVNZ will be made once the business case is completed, Faafoi said.
+The final decisions about the future of RNZ and TVNZ would be made once the business case was completed, Faafoi said.

 He was giving little away in his statement, other than the fact the new entity would be an "independent multiple-platform, multi-media operation".